 By Jennifer Klitzke

-I just got back from my third Dressage as Applied to the Gaited Horse Clinic with Jennie Jackson, but this time I flew to Tennessee.
+March 2015―I just got back from another Dressage as Applied to the Gaited Horse Clinic with Jennie Jackson.
+This time I flew to Tennessee.
 As much as I wanted to ride my naturally gaited Walking horse Makana, I couldn’t squeeze her in my luggage!
-Words cannot express my gratitude to Ronance for her generosity in lending to me her exquisite naturally gaited Tennessee walking horse gelding Outrageous who became my second level school master for the three-day clinic.
+Words cannot express my gratitude to Jennie’s daughter for her generosity in lending to me her exquisite naturally gaited Tennessee walking horse gelding, Outrageous, who became my second level school master for the three-day clinic.
 He was like riding a Rolls-Royce!

 Riding a school master is a terrific way to get established in “the feeling of right.”
 With Jennie’s coaching, Outrageous answered the many questions I have had training Makana in gaited dressage.
 He clarified the feelings between medium walk, flat walk, and running walk; the feeling of a correct response when applying my rein, seat, and leg aids for leg yield, shoulder in, haunches in, and half pass in flat walk; how to discern the feeling of stiffness within the horse’s body and resolving that stiffness through suppling exercises; the feeling of horse and rider balance; the feeling of riding on a relaxed and round back with deep stride beneath my seat.